Mishok43/WoodenMath/README.md

 # WoodenMath
 WoodenMath - math library which contains vectors, quaternions, matrix and other mathematical constuctions and operations.
 It supports SSE SIMD operations - SSE, AVX-2.
 C++17 with meta-programming.
 Usings GTest library for unit-testing components.
+Used as the main math library in [pbr raytracer](https://github.com/Mishok43/WoodenPBREngine)

 <b>Implemented</b>:
 1. DVector with support: float, double, int32, uint32 types.
 Supporting SSE, AVX-2, and their combination: several registers of AVX2 and several registers of SSE in one vector!